nataliesmyth/fuzzy-octo-memory/README.md

 -When user clicks begin, timer starts and squares populate with either a red, blue, green, or purple square -When user click a color, the square disappears
--If the square is blue, the user gains 1 point, if the square is red, green, or purple, 1 point is subtracted from the score -When round is over, the scores, round, and timer update for the user to start again with increased difficulty
+-If the square is blue, the user gains 1 point, if the square is red, green, or purple, 1 point is subtracted from the score -When round is over, the scores, round, and timer update for the user to start again -Each round is 30 seconds, first round has 64 squares, second round has 96, and the third round has 128 squares

 ## General Info